qrutyy/DepNavIOS/README.md

 ## Credits

-Based on the original [Android project](https://github.com/timPushkin/DepNav/) made by **Timofei Pushkin**.
+DepNavIOS continues the idea and path of a similar [Android project](https://github.com/timPushkin/DepNav/) made by **Timofei Pushkin**.
+We are grateful for the inspiration provided by his work.

 ## License

-This code is currently not licensed for reuse.
+This code is published under Proprietary Non-Commercial License described in [LICENSE](https://github.com/qrutyy/DepNavIOS/blob/main/LICENSE.md)

-It is shared for demonstration or evaluation purposes only.
-Commercial use, redistribution, or modification is not permitted.

-A full open-source license (e.g., MIT or Apache 2.0) may be added in the future.